|Mary Craig Ministries|

 Accordance: The most popular Bible package on the Mac and considered in the Mac community and others to be the best and easiest to use of any Bible research package on ANY platform.
 Expensive.
 Now with a Mac emulator program that enables it to run in Windows.
 But Windows users will have to get used to it's Mac interface.
 Windows users should do lots of preparation before installing and using the the emulator and Accordance.
 Or better, get a used Mac or a Mac Pro, if you can afford it, which runs both Mac OSX and Windows concurrently with Parallels.
 See this review of Accordance with Windows emulator.
 Very easy to use, Bible focused, very powerful and loaded with features and add-ons.
 You may get better pricing from resellers.

-BibleWorks: One of the best Bible research programs available for very in depth, original languages based study and research.
+BibleWorks: Discontinued as of 2018, but still supported for existing license owners.
+One of the best Bible research programs available for very in depth, original languages based study and research not found in any other Bible software.
 Very Expensive.
 Steep learning curve, but unmatched bible/linguistic research capabilities once you master it.
 You should know the original languages and grammar to get the best results from this program.

 Complete Text: KJV Bible (King James Version) NKJV Bible (Modern English)